*Updated June 2020*

 They also scored an extremely impressive number seven on the 2017 global peace index.
 This measure takes into account not only crime, but things like the risk of terrorism and natural disasters etc.

-I felt totally safe walking the streets alone both day and night in Slovenia.
+As someone who travels as a solo female, I felt totally safe walking the streets both day and night in Slovenia.
 As a lone traveller, bus drivers, shop attendants and so on were super kind and friendly, often going out their way to assist me.

 If you’re looking for somewhere peaceful to explore solo, Slovenia is totally worth visiting.